Fingerprint of the Interbond Electron Hopping in Second-Order Harmonic Generation

-The contribution of the laser-induced term is proportional to the population of the tunneling electrons.
-Its contribution will be decreased if using a shorter wavelength laser because the electron can not obtain high enough energy to tunnel through the potential barrier.
-To demonstrate this idea, we repeat the experiments using the 800-nm laser pulse.
-As shown in Fig. \ref{fig4}, with decreasing the wavelength, the changes of the orientation dependencies of SHG become less remarkable.
-Although the relative strength of the x-component SHG is increased with increasing the laser intensity, it is still much weaker than that of y-component SHG (see Figs. \ref{fig4}(c), \ref{fig4}(f) and \ref{fig4}(g)).
-Therefore, the orientation dependencies of total SHG only show imperceptible changes and always show the ''8'' structure until the damage intensity (see Figs. \ref{fig4}(a) and \ref{fig4}(d)).
-This result supports our model again and also explains why the phenomena in our experiments were not observed in previous works with a routinely used Ti:Sapphire laser.
+The contribution of the interbond electron hopping term is proportional to the population of excited electrons.
+The interbond hopping is a two-step process.
+First, the electron is excited from valence to conduction band.
+Then, it is accelerated by the laser field and tunnels out through the barrier.
+Its contribution will be decreased if a shorter wavelength laser is applied because the electron can not be accelerated to high enough energy and the tunnelling is suppressed.
+To demonstrate this idea, we repeat the above experiments using an 800-nm laser.
+As shown in Figs. \ref{fig4}(c) and \ref{fig4}(d), the change of the orientation dependencies of SHG becomes less remarkable than that using the 2300-nm laser.
+Although the relative strength of the x-component SHG is increased with increasing the laser intensity, it is still much weaker than the y-component SHG (see Fig. \ref{fig4}(e)).
+Therefore, the orientation dependencies of the total SHG only show imperceptible changes until the damage intensity.
+This result supports our model again and also explains why the phenomena in our experiments were not observed in previous works with the routinely used Ti:Sapphire laser.

-In conclusion, we demonstrate the so far overlooked polarization induced by strong-field tunneling as a new source of nonlinear polarization.
-It can be explained by the NPBCM and GSOS by taking account of the tunneling between the neighboring bonds.
-Our work covers the edge between normal and strong field nonlinear optics.
-Different from the normal second-order susceptibility, the GSOS involves a laser dependent term that can be modified by changing the laser intensities and wavelengths.
-We can envisage achieving the nonlinear optics control in the attosecond time scale by using a few-cycle pulse \cite{Schubert,Schultze} or two-color pulse \cite{Lan,twocolorion}.
-It suggests an all-optical approach to control the nonlinear responses with high switching rate and paves the ways for achieving the ultrafast optical switching.
+In conclusion, we demonstrate the interbond electron hopping as a new source of nonlinear polarization and it will be dominant for SHG even when the driving laser intensity is two orders of magnitude lower than the characteristic atomic field.
+Our work covers the edge between the perturbation and strong field nonlinear optics.
+Different from the normal second-order susceptibility, the GSOS involves an explicit laser dependent term.
+It provides an additional degree of freedom for optical manipulation.
+One can selectively excite the bond couplings and control their relative strength without modifying the crystal structure.
+By using few-cycle \cite{Schubert,Schultze} or two-color pulses \cite{Lan,twocolorion}, the nonlinear responses could be tailored on the attosecond time scale, which suggests a novel approach to control the nonlinear responses with high switching rates.

-This paper was supported by the National Key R\&D program (2017YFE0116600) and National Natural Science Foundation of China (NSFC) (No. 91950202, 12021004, 11934006, 11627809, 11874165).
-Numerical simulations presented in this paper were carried out using the High Performance Computing experimental testbed in SCTS/CGCL.